andriyantohalim/computervision/README.md

 ```

 ## Install OpenCV
-Installing dlib has never been this easy.
+Installing OpenCV has never been this easy.
 Just run:
 ```
 coming soon
 ```